 3) Snowflake data duplication Cause 3—Data integration or migration processes:

-During data integration or migration from one system to another, data duplication can occur if the mapping or transformation rules are not properly defined or if there are inconsistencies in data formats between the source and target systems.
+During data integration or migration from one system to another, duplication can occur if mapping or transformation rules are not properly defined, or if there are inconsistencies in data formats between source and target systems.

 4) Snowflake data duplication Cause 4—System integration:

-When importing or bringing data together from multiple sources, duplicates can be created if there is no any kind of matching process.
+When importing or combining data from multiple sources, duplicates can be created if there is no matching process.
 The same entity may exist in both systems but with slightly different details.

-5) Snowflake data duplication Cause 5—Lack of constraints:
+5) Snowflake data duplication Cause 5—Lack of enforced constraints:

 Note: Snowflake does not enforce these constraints, but if they are not properly implemented, duplicates can emerge.